-Community meetings for the Phase 2 Project were conducted in each of the five Kitikmeot communities as described in section 3 of Volume 2.
+Community meetings for the Madrid-Boston Project were conducted in each of the five Kitikmeot communities as described in Volume 2, Section 3.
 The meetings are a central component of engagement with the public and an opportunity to share information and seek public feedback.
 Overall, the community meetings were well attended.
 Public feedback (questions, comments, and concerns) about the proposed Project was obtained through open dialogue during Project presentations, through discussions that arose during the presentation of Project materials and comments provided in feedback forms.
 Questions, comments, and concerns about archaeological sites related to: